cookpete/auto-changelog/README.md

-      --tag-pattern [regex]           # override regex pattern for release tags --tag-prefix [prefix]           # prefix used in version tags, default: v --starting-commit [hash]        # starting commit to use for changelog generation --include-branch [branch]       # one or more branches to include commits from, comma separated --release-summary               # display tagged commit message body as release summary --stdout                        # output changelog to stdout
+      --tag-pattern [regex]           # override regex pattern for release tags --tag-prefix [prefix]           # prefix used in version tags, default: v --starting-commit [hash]        # starting commit to use for changelog generation --sort-commits-by-date          # sort commits by date (descending) instead of sorting by relevance --include-branch [branch]       # one or more branches to include commits from, comma separated --release-summary               # display tagged commit message body as release summary --stdout                        # output changelog to stdout